 Is the lower edge of the jaw, two inches from the point of the chin.
 Depending on the angle of the blow and the force it carries, the jaw may dislocate or fracture.
 It may also transfer the shock upwards through the teeth to the brain.
 The shape and size of the jaw make it one of the most resistant bones in the body and most of the times a punch to the jaw will cause an injury to the attacker’s fist.

-The point of chin is ideal for a palm-heel attack or a raising elbow blow, both powerful enough to cause whiplash injury to the neck.
+The point of the chin is ideal for a palm-heel attack or a raising elbow blow, both powerful enough to cause whiplash injury to the neck.
 If the blow is too strong you can dislocate the skull from the top of the spinal column and cause instant death.

 m.
 Vital head points – Occipital bone

 It is an attack point located in the center of the back of the head, at the point where the trapezius muscles attach to the occipital bone.
-A blow to this area will cause concussion to the cerebellum, which is the portion of the brain concerned with the coordination of muscular movements and posture.
+A blow to this area will cause a concussion to the cerebellum, which is the portion of the brain concerned with the coordination of muscular movements and posture.

 n.
 Vital head points – Vertebral artery (note rings of bone)